d2l-ai/d2l-en/chapter_convolutional-neural-networks/index.md

 across adjacent spatial regions, the use of multiple *channels* (also called *filters*) at each layer, and a careful discussion of the structure of modern architectures.
-We will explore the design concepts of several representative deep convolutional neural networks, each of which was briefly a dominant architecture at some point since 2012.
-These models include LeNet, the first convolutional network successfully deployed, long before the rise of deep learning;
+We will conclude the chapter with a full working example of LeNet, the first convolutional network successfully deployed, long before the rise of modern deep learning.
-AlexNet, the first large-scale network deployed to beat conventional computer vision methods on a large-scale vision challenge; the VGG network, which makes use of a number of repeating blocks of elements; the network in network (NiN) which convolves whole neural networks patch-wise over inputs; the GoogLeNet, which makes use of networks with parallel concatenations (GoogLeNet); residual networks (ResNet) which are currently the most popular go-to architecture today, and densely connected networks (DenseNet), which are expensive to compute but have set some recent benchmarks.
-Many of these networks were at one point winners or runners-up in the famous ImageNet competition which served as a barometer of progress on supervised learning tasks in computer vision since 2010.
+In the next chapter we'll dive into full implementations of some of the recent popular neural networks whose designs are representative of most of the techniques commonly used to design modern convolutional neural networks.

 ```eval_rst